 Essence One uses Katana to track operations and inventory in real time, keeping their team agile and productive through demand fluctuations.
 With the help of Katana, their team centralized key manufacturing operations and got a live look at their business from sales to production.

-KODAMA produces custom-made luxury hanging loungers and uses Katana to manage order fulfillment, inventory, and production.
+KODAMA produces custom-made luxury hanging loungers and uses Katana to integrate directly with QuickBooks Online and manage orders, inventory, and production.
 Within eight months of implementing Katana, their team drastically improved efficiency and boosted on-time sales order fulfillment.